plaf2000/tytalb/README.md

 Possible commands:

 ```
-usage: . [-h] {extract,train,validate} ...

 Train and validate a custom BirdNet classifier based on given annotations by first exporting 3.0s segments.

 positional arguments:
-  {extract,train,validate}
+  {extract,correct,train,validate}
     extract             Extracts audio chunks from long audio files using FFmpeg based on the given parser annotation.
-The result consists of
+The result consists of multiple audio
-                        multiple audio files ("chunks"), each 3s long, placed in the corresponding labelled folder, which can be used to train the
-                        BirdNet custom classifier.
+                        files ("chunks"), each 3s long, placed in the corresponding labelled folder, which can be used to train the BirdNet custom classifier.
+    correct             Correct the labels based on the mappings in a json file.
     train               Train a custom classifier using BirdNet Analyzer.
-The args are passed directly to `train.py` from BirdNet.
+The args are passed directly to train.py from BirdNet.
     validate            Validate the output from BirdNet Analyzer with some ground truth annotations.
-This creates two confusion matrices: one for
+This creates two confusion matrices: one for the time
-                        the time and one for the count of (in)correctly identified segments of audio.
-From this, recall, precision and f1 score
+                        (confusion_matrix_time.csv) and one for the count (confusion_matrix_count.csv) of (in)correctly identified segments of audio.
+From this,
-                        are computed and output in different tables.
+                        recall, precision and f scores are computed and output in different tables (validation_metrics_count.csv and
+                        validation_metrics_time.csv).

 options:
   -h, --help            show this help message and exit
 ```

 ## Requirements